 Known mainly as a roofing supplies company, GAF is laser-focused on one particular angle on the fiber-cement siding business.
 This angle, all under their general WeatherSide brand umbrella, is fiber-cement siding shingles.

 Shiplap profile siding is so popular that GAF has much of the shingle market to itself.
 WeatherSide's sub-brands, Purity, Profile, and Emphasis offer homeowners the chance for a one-for-one swap for asbestos-cement siding shingles.
 Because WeatherSide is easily available at Home Depot and other home centers, homeowners do not need to order through a contractor or architect.
-In fact, a number of types of WeatherSide fiber-cement shingles are usually in stock at Home Depot.
+Several types of WeatherSide fiber-cement shingles are usually in stock at Home Depot.

 In addition to repairs, WeatherSide fiber-cement shingles work well for siding small structures such as room bump-outs, sheds, or detached workshops.
 GAF WeatherSide products are 100-percent made in the United States.